ablaamim/libft/README.md

 ---

-This project aims to code a C library regrouping usual functions that you’ll be allowed to use in all your other projects
+This project aims to code a C library regrouping usual functions that you’ll be allowed to use in all your other projects.

 ---